stronnag/mwptools/README.md

  * libgdl;
  * POSIX API

-mwptools is tested on x86_64, ia32, Arm32 and aarch64 devices (Linux / FreeBSD).
+mwptools is tested on x86_64, ia32, and aarch64 architectures (Linux / FreeBSD).

 * There is a "Release" debian package (x86_64, Debian, Ubuntu etc).
 * Simple, ["one stop shop" build and install script](https://github.com/stronnag/mwptools/wiki/Building-with-meson-and-ninja/)